Game arguments in some existence theorems of Friedberg numberings: Friedberg's construction: the infinite game with two boards

 Finally, we describe a computable winning strategy of $\mathcal{G}_{0}$ through modifying the winning strategy of $\mathcal{G}_{1}$ described above.
 We say that a row is odd if it contains a finite odd number of non-empty cells.
 We can assume without loss of generality that odd rows never appear in $A$-table: if Alice fills some cells in a row making this row odd, Bob ignores one of these cells until Alice fills other cells in this row.
-We replace invalidation to \emph{odd-ification}: instead of invalidating a row, fill some cells in this row making it new and odd.
+We replace invalidation with \emph{odd-ification}: instead of invalidating a row, fill some cells in this row making it new and odd.
 Bob consider that odd-ified rows in $B$-table are invalid.
 This modification guarantees that each of the non-odd rows of $A$-table appears in $B$-table exactly once.
 Bob hires an additional assistant who guarantees that each odd row appears in $B$-table exactly once.
 At each move, the additional assistant reserves some row exclusively and fills some cells in this row making it new and odd so that all odd rows are exhausted in the limit.
-Thus Bob wins this game, and the theorem is proved.
+Thus Bob wins this game, and the theorem is proved. \end{proof} Kummer \cite{Kum90a} gave a priority-free proof of the existence of a Friedberg numbering of $\mathcal{P}^{\left(1\right)}$.
+Let us split $\mathcal{P}^{\left(1\right)}$ into $\mathcal{P}^{\left(1\right)}\setminus\mathcal{O}$ and $\mathcal{O}$, where $\mathcal{O}$ is the set of all \emph{odd} partial functions.
+The key observation is that $\mathcal{P}^{\left(1\right)}\setminus\mathcal{O}$ has a computable numbering, $\mathcal{O}$ has a Friedberg numbering, and $\mathcal{O}$ is strongly dense in $\mathcal{P}^{\left(1\right)}\setminus\mathcal{O}$.
+He provided the following useful criterion. \begin{cor}[{Kummer \cite[Extension Lemma]{Kum89}}] Let $\mathcal{A}$ and $\mathcal{B}$ be disjoint subsets of $\mathcal{P}^{\left(1\right)}$.
+If $\mathcal{A}$ has a computable numbering, $\mathcal{B}$ has a Friedberg numbering, and $\mathcal{B}$ is strongly dense in $\mathcal{A}$, then $\mathcal{A}\cup\mathcal{B}$ has a Friedberg numbering. \end{cor}